dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 ![estimator image](./media/movie-recommendation/estimator.png)

-`MatrixFactorization`, the recommendation training algorithm you will use for training your model, is an an example of an `Estimator`.
+<xref:Microsoft.ML.RecommendationCatalog.RecommendationTrainers.MatrixFactorization%28Microsoft.ML.Trainers.MatrixFactorizationTrainer.Options%29>, the recommendation training algorithm you will use for training your model, is an an example of an `Estimator`.

 Build an `Estimator` with the following steps: